beejjorgensen/bgc/src/bgc_part_0700_structs.md

    8 bytes on a 64-bit system.]

-For those two reasons, it's far more common to pass a pointer to a `struct` to a function.
+For those two reasons, it's far more common to pass a pointer to a `struct` to a function, though its by no means illegal to pass the `struct` itself.

-Let's try that, making a function that will allow you to set the `.price` field of the `struct car`:
+Let's try passing in a pointer, making a function that will allow you to set the `.price` field of the `struct car`:

 ``` {.c .numberLines}
 struct car {